Master of Science in Counseling (School Counseling)

 Hands-on Activities

-As part of our commitment to providing a well-rounded education, students enrolled in the M.S. in Counseling (School Counseling) must complete 700 hours of field experience through their practicum and internship courses.
+As part of its commitment to a well-rounded education, the M.S. in Counseling (School Counseling) requires students to complete 700 hours of field experience through practicum and internship courses.
+This comprehensive training encompasses counseling practice, school counseling internships, and counseling program coursework, enabling students to refine their skills while addressing the academic achievement, adolescent development, and mental health needs of the students they will serve.

 What You’ll Learn: